formkit/docs-content/inputs/autocomplete.md

 ## Multi-select

-The `autocomplete` supports multi-select and is available for either the `text-input` or `option` selection appearance.
-To enable multi-select, simply set the `multiple` prop on the `Autocomplete` input.
+The autocomplete supports multi-select and is available for either the `text-input` or `option` selection appearance.
+To enable multi-select, simply set the `multiple` prop.
 Please note: when setting the `multiple` prop, the autocomplete's value must always be an array.

 ### Text-input multi-select